 I hope you had a great Thanksgiving and a great first half of the school year!
 Right now I am going through my first semester final exams here at the University of Florida, and I’m taking a study break to write this.
 In celebration of it being finals week across the country and then the holidays, I want to talk about stress and stress management.

-The feeling of being overwhelmed seems to happen an awful lot for those of us on the autism spectrum or with other special needs, and what causes it really depends on the person.
+The feeling of being overwhelmed seems to happen an awful lot for those of us on the autism spectrum or with other isms, and what causes it really depends on the person.
 Whether it be sensory-related, situations or feelings, we get stressed.

 Tips to Alleviate School Stress